EasyIP2023/lucurious-docs/api/vkcomp/dlu_set_debug_message.md

 ## DESCRIPTION

-When using this function, first query for available layers with [lucur(1)](https://easyip2023.github.io/lucurious-docs/cmd/lucur) command line helper tool.
-After enable available validation layers with
+When using this function, first query for available layers and instance extensions with [lucur(1)](https://easyip2023.github.io/lucurious-docs/cmd/lucur) command line helper tool.
+After enable available validation layers and instance extensions with [dlu_create_instance(3)](https://easyip2023.github.io/lucurious-docs/structs/vkcomp/dlu_create_instance).
-[dlu_create_instance(3)](https://easyip2023.github.io/lucurious-docs/structs/vkcomp/dlu_create_instance).
 The **dlu_set_debug_message(3)** function basically just changes the output of validation layer error message.
 Like to make a note that not all validation layer messages are a result of fatal errors.

 ## RETURN VALUES